-If Kerry's salary and the Productivity contributions remain the same during the 2012/13 financial year, then Kerry could make additional Member Voluntary (before-tax) contributions up to \$2,920 [\$25,000 - (\$4,800 + \$17,280)].
+If Kerry's salary (and hence the Productivity contributions) remains the same during the 2013/14 financial year, then Kerry could make additional Member Voluntary (before-tax) contributions up to \$2,920 [\$25,000 - (\$4,800 + \$17,280)].

 Because Kerry is close to the \$25,000 concessional contribution limit, she has decided not to make any additional voluntary contributions.
 She also decides she should review her superannuation during the year to ensure that any change in her circumstances (in particular, any salary increase or super on allowances or bonuses) do not cause her to exceed her concessional (before-tax) contribution limit.
-Kerry puts some notes in her diary to remind herself to follow up.
+Kerry puts some notes in her smartphone to remind herself to follow up.

+Chris is age 52.
 The compulsory contributions which Chris is required to make toward his defined benefit are paid from after-tax salary.

-Note: this example assumes there are no other non-concessional contributions being made by the member to another super fund.
+Note: this example assumes there are no other concessional contributions being made by the member to another super fund.